sorl/django-stringfield/README.rst

 django-stringfield
 ==================

-A string field that tries not to enforce length on database level.
+A field intended for strings that has a length less than 500 characters. django-stringfield tries to not to enforce length on database level if possible but different databases have different limitations.
 Currently implemented as:

 PostgreSQL
     ``character varying``

 MySQL
     ``VARCHAR (65528)``

     MySQL >= 5.0.3 should be able to handle a maximum length of 65535 but that does not work in my empirical testing using mysql 5.1.41 where 65528 is the maximum considering ``NULL`` and ``NOT NULL``.

+Oracle
+    ``VARCHAR2 (4000)``

 SQLite & Other backends
     ``TEXT``